 Tidy Up the Garden Beds

 Most gardening enthusiasts slack off on gardening activities as summer ends.
 Like most home gardeners, you spend less time watering and weeding and more time harvesting.
-But as the garden’s production slows in late fall, it’s time to clean up your vegetable garden beds.
+But as the garden’s production slows in late fall, it is time to clean up your vegetable garden beds.

 Pull out supportive structures like stakes, cages, or strings.
 Also, remember to cultivate all the weeds and keep pollinators in mind when tidying up.
-If you have flower strips, consider leaving some stems behind for nesting bees.
+If you have flower strips, leave some stems behind for nesting bees.

 Clear and Clean Tools and Equipment

-When preparing the garden for winter, it’s essential to pick up and store away everything that can be stored.
+When preparing the garden for winter, it is essential to pick up and store away everything that can be stored.
 This includes garden tools that won’t decompose, such as gloves, shovels, rakes, and pruning shears.
+Prepare your garden with the right tools today at AcmeTools.com.

 Since they may carry disease-causing pathogens, clean all equipment and seedling trays before storage.
 A power washer will make quick work of all your gardening equipment and supplies.
 Regular tool maintenance also prolongs their lifespan.